HISTORIC TOWNS SCENIC HIGHWAY 17

 At least that's what happened to me many years ago.

-Here are 5 of the several historic small towns you will see along the way.
+Here are 11 of the several historic small towns and places you will see along the way.

 HAINES CITY is an old citrus town located at the north end of the highway.
 It's downtown features the majestic historic Polk Hotel.
 Click photo for more info.